tb-dhk/tb-dhk/README.md

 i'm an aspiring musician from singapore but i also do programming on the side. i hope to one day release an album!

 (this account is mostly just for me to do weird projects on. don't mind it)

-i have a lot of weird interests:
-- music (in multiple aspects)
-- programming
-- math
-- idle games